EUTHANASIA DRUG IN FOOD SUPPLY

 Since Holly Sher pointed out that this is Evanger’s first recall in 82 years, it seem fair to remind our readers that Holly and her husband Joel bought Fred Evanger’s respectable company in 2002, so in all fairness the credit for all the good years belongs to Fred!
 Claims by Evanger’s owners are that they have always used USA suppliers.
 But, we now know that at least one supplier in the wholesale trade has been caught “misbranding” meat!

 Isn’t it time for the USDA/FSIS or the FDA to be zeroing in on the meat suppliers who may distribute mislabeled meat or meat meal containing the euthanasia drug that contaminated Evanger’s pet food and caused the fatality?
 It makes no sense that any lawful USA meat processor would be providing pentobarbital tainted meat, as there is no place in the food chain for it to go without causing sickness or death.

 Drug residue and substances used in processing, such as the nutraceuticals to kill microbes, stay in the meat through the cooking process, causing many health and behavioral issues, so we sure don’t need meat with a euthanasia drug.
 As pet owners, we must demand that our food safety agencies become transparent when tests on pet foods, or even our own foods, turn up problems.

 We must insist that these agencies Name the Poison, Name the Product, and Name the Country of Origin.
 It is just that simple!
 Make no mistake, the assurance of safe food for our families and pets is of vital importance.
+As I've reported in the past, ii counterfeit dog food has been a huge problem.
 See information on how to contact your government agency to report problems.